 We design our programmes to help raise their beneficiaries’ business awareness, job readiness and aspirations, motivating them and giving them confidence, as well as giving them the skills they need to succeed in the workplace.
 To help us understand how well we’re achieving these goals, we survey the beneficiaries we work with.

 Our survey evidence shows that we’re making a strong, positive difference.
-Over the last year, as a result of our programmes:
+In 2015, as a result of our programmes:

 Additionally, in 2015 we completed our first analysis of long-term social impact.
 Brigade is our joint venture social enterprise bar and restaurant in central London, which provides training and employment opportunities for people who are homeless or at risk of homelessness.
 We published a study of Brigade’s first three years, analysing the Social Return on Investment (SROI) generated and found that for every £1 invested, £1.57 of social value has been created.